What is Kanban? Methods, types, & benefits

 4. Continuous improvement – Kanban provides you with insights and analytical reports that you can use for reviewing the performance of your team.
 This is because of the transparency that leads to development.

-5. Personal Productivity – You can use Kanban for prioritizing and managing your personal tasks effectively.
+5. Personal Productivity – You can use Kanban to prioritize and manage your personal tasks effectively.
 To-do lists and tracking progress are also possible with Kanban for boosting your personal productivity.

 Kanban methodology is an illustrative approach that provides you with an overview of the project at a glance.
-It was derived from the Just-in-time manufacturing practice, which helped in controlling inventory in the supply chain.
+Furthermore, it was derived from the Just-in-time manufacturing practice, which helped in controlling inventory in the supply chain.

-When it comes to project management, the Kanban methodology helps in eliminating the waste of time and resources.
+When it comes to project management, the Kanban methodology helps eliminate the waste of time and resources.
 You can use this methodology for precise planning and organizing schedules.

 Kanban methodology is more about bringing positive changes to your work environment.
 Therefore, when you are implementing Kanban in your work process you will not feel any sudden change in your workflow but a gradual change.